MacEncrypted/phalcon-rest/README.md

 # Phalcon REST Api

 ### phalcon-rest
-This is basic REST Api written with Phalcon PHP.
+This REST Api Message Server written with Phalcon PHP.
 Current REST Api is released under  [http://rest.encrypted.pl/](http://rest.encrypted.pl/)

+### Author
+Author is Maciej Lewandowski, this app is part of thesis.

 ### License
 MIT is a short, permissive software license.
 Basically, you can do whatever you want as long as you include the original copyright to *Encrypted.pl* and license notice in any copy of the software/source.